dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 My motivation is somewhat different - I want to enhance the VM to support more efficient operations when types are known.
 Type information can be exploited by JIT compilation technology to improve performance.
 At the same time, I want to keep the language safe and therefore usable by non-expert programmers.

+Of course there is also the fantastic `LuaJIT <http://luajit.org>`_ implementation.
+Ravi has a different goal compared to LuaJIT.
+Ravi prioritizes ease of maintenance and support, language safety, and compatibility with Lua 5.3, over maximum performance.
+For more detailed comparison please refer to the documentation links below.

 Goals
 -----
 * Optional static typing for Lua